 - 1. Submission of a completed AGS application. - 2. \$25 non-refundable application fee. - 3.
 Official transcripts from degree-granting institution of course work attempted or completed and transcript of any graduate work.
 (If less than 60 hours from degree-granting college, you must provide a transcript of all college-level work.) - 4.
 Two letters of recommendation from persons qualified to judge the applicant's moral character, professional expertise, and capacity for graduate-level work. - 5.
-Evidence of required employment and/or experience. - Scores on the Graduate Record Exam, Miller Analogies Test or GMAT if required by the degree program or Graduate Admissions Committee. - 7.
-Applicants to the M.Ed. program must provide proof of teacher certification. - 8.
+Evidence of required employment and/or experience. - 6.
+Scores on the Graduate Record Exam, Miller Analogies Test or Graduate Management Admissions Test, as specified for the degree program, if requested by the Graduate Admissions Committee. - 7.
+Applicants to the MEd program must provide proof of teacher certification. - 8.
 For applicants for whom English is a second language, official TOEFL or IELTS score. - 9.
 Satisfactory interview with designated committee or academic division, if required.